How can occupational therapy help seniors?

 By assessing and individual’s environment an Occupational Therapist can provide recommendations on how to optimize their home thus promoting full participation in activities of daily life, as while as well as maintaining their safety.
 Home modifications may include the installation of a ramp or porch lift, of a grab bar in the shower or beside the toilet, or the installation of an accessible kitchen etc. Other assistive devices may also be suggested to promote independence in their activities of daily living such as the use of a bath seat while bathing, the use of a pill box when taking medications, or the installation of an automatic shut off stove.
-Home safety assessments can help one become or maintain independence, prevent falls, prevent hospitalization and help someone to live more safely and independently in their home.
+Senior care and Home safety assessments can help one become or maintain independence, prevent falls, prevent hospitalization and help someone to live more safely and independently in their home.
 We can also assist with connecting to community or provincial based funding programs for home modifications (i.e. Ontario March of Dimes) and complete the necessary paper work.

 Promote Safe Mobility and Optimal Positioning